Carrying over holidays – the do’s and don’ts for small businesses and startups

 When I hear customers worrying over this, I usually advise them to invest in self-service HR software to make it easier for themselves and their team members.

-Automating time off and allowing team members to self-serve is a great way to cut to the chase – no questions interrupting your workflow and a complete overview of carry over annual leave if needed.
+Using a staff holiday planner and allowing team members to self-serve is a great way to cut to the chase – no questions interrupting your workflow and a complete overview of carry over annual leave if needed.

 Let’s take Bloom and Wild for example – HR software really changed the game.
 According to their People Experience Manager, HR software helped her stop being the first point of contact for the team and gave her the freedom to focus on other tasks and have all the information easily accessible in one place.